 - Eat the recommended serving size.

-- Don’t eat desserts, except maybe on one designated day of the week, like Friday.
+- Don’t eat desserts, except maybe on one designated day of the week, say, Friday.

 - If you’re thinking of going big cheese, aren’t you thinking of the big cheeses: Gouda, Monterrey Jack, and the newcomer to our Other Letter fromage palette, England’s Blue Stilton (report will follow here on the British Edam).
-Of course, you could go French with creamy Brie, Camembert, or the sharper, Roquefort, which is great sprinkled on tomato salads with Ranch dressing.
-Say, why not enjoy a single one-inch cube with optional crackers, required seltzer to wash it down, and mostly calorie-free mango, and pineapple spears?
-Depending, cheese may be suspect, the dicey factor in the entire snack framework.
-Regularly go deep with the fromage, and you will be spending all Saturday night with Internet porn.
-If you live in Kentucky, you have no access to groceries, so please excuse these remarks, and return to enjoying your raccoon feast.
-For those hailing from South Africa, pay attention, these are cheeses, spelled c-h-e-e-s-e-s, made from cows, cows.
-A cow is a large beast of burden, beast of burden.
-South Africans will catch on eventually, eventually, in due time, eventually...
-(See related items below.)
+Then go deep into British culinary heritage with Cotswald Double Gloucester (double because it’s aged longer and so is stronger than single Gloucester — either that or it’s the name of a set piece for the Gloucester United Football Club).
+Of course, you could go French castle with creamy Brie, Camembert, or the sharper, Roquefort, which is great sprinkled on tomato salads with Ranch dressing.
+Enjoy a single one-inch cube with optional crackers, with mandatory seltzer to wash it down, and essentially calorie-free mango, and pineapple spears.
+Depending, cheese may be suspect for dieters, the dicey factor in any framework of snack.
+Regularly eating slabs of the fromage treat, and you will be spending your every Saturday night with Internet porn.

 - If you’re not doing so already, incorporate fruits and veggies into your diet.
 These have virtually no calories, and fruits, when properly prepared like a sliced apple, make an especially good substitute for chocolate layer cake and baked Alaska.
 Learn when certain produce is available in the grocery.
 Cherries are at peak flavor in May, strawberries in June, tomatoes in July, and corn in August.
 In all honesty, when these are at peak flavor, these are at least as delicious as candy.

 - It’s late, and you have ventured to snack.
 You are far down the well-worn path of snack, but how can you snack without busting your diet, without tallying up hundreds of official diet points, and without looking like you moved next door to a McDonalds?
-At Other Letter, we hear you loud and clear.
-While not approved by any known dieting organization, we suggest the following: seltzer (we like lemon-flavored), a summer-seasonal nectarine (we like organic), and dig this, class, a generous cube of reduced-fat, smoked Gouda (avoiding the temptation to consume the entire, cheese hockey pock).
+At Other Letter, we hear your cries loud and clear.
+While not approved by any known dieting organization, we suggest the following: seltzer (we like lemon-flavored, although there seems to be novel flavors now every week at the grocery), a summer-seasonal nectarine (we like organic), and dig this, class, a generous cube of reduced-fat, smoked Gouda (avoiding the temptation to consume the entire, cheese hockey pock).
 Near midnight, this is pure snacking ecstasy.
 I am sorry, but there is no snacking East-to-West, and North-to-South, you will find to be finer.

 - If you are not regular, what you might like to try is all-natural, Psyllium fiber capsules.
 BE SURE TO READ THE LABEL to make sure you’re taking it properly.
 For many, take 2-5 capsules, 1-4 times a day with at least 8 ounces of water, a tall glass in other words.
 If you take other medications, you should take this two hours before or after you take those.
-If it does not work by the seventh day (or sooner, depending on severity or painfulness of symptoms), you really need to see a doctor.
+If it does not work by the seventh day (or sooner, depending on severity or painfulness of symptoms), I would seriously suggest that you see a doctor.
 I would go this natural route over Ex-lax, or the dreaded enema.
 If you’re younger, this likely makes absolutely no sense whatsoever.
-Actually, that’s a major blessing of being young, ambulance rides to the ER are mostly an impossibility.
+Actually, that’s a major blessing of being young, ambulance rides to the ER, depending on genetics, are an impossibility.

 - Add probiotics to your diet.
 All those bacterium in yogurt, Kefir (pour-able yogurt), and yogurt smoothies, are what you need more than life itself.
 These add to, or replace, beneficial bacteria in the intestinal tract.
 There are generally between six to twelve types of these bacterium in each cultured product.
-If you do not eat these you will get colon cancer in no time, and poof, you will be doubled over in agony, often in public spaces — think railroad stations, hockey arenas, a Taylor Swift concert with your family (when she still toured), anywhere it would be the most embarrassing, you’re there doubled over.
+If you do not eat these you will get colon cancer in no time, and poof, you will be doubled over in agony, often in public spaces — think railroad stations, hockey arenas, a Taylor Swift concert with your family (when ticket prices cost less than a television), anywhere it would be the most embarrassing, you’re there doubled over.
 On the ambulance ride to the emergency room, the EMT asks your spouse when was the last time your spouse ate probiotics?
 Your spouse admits, “Well, never, I just never knew, I try to give them all vegetables...”
 The EMT sneers in disgust.
 There is an important lesson in this, think wisely, eat probiotics regularly.
 Remember those yogurt commercials where the Russians in that village all lived past 130 years of age?
 Well, there you go.
-I bet in our midst are a few who saw President Lincoln give his Emancipation Proclamation (and have been shunning the expected, overwhelming publicity by keeping their birth date a secret).
+I bet in our midst are a few who saw President Lincoln give his Emancipation Proclamation (and have been avoiding the crushing publicity by keeping their birth date a secret, although they do resemble prunes).
 What do you think they’ve been eating every day, hmm?
 That’s right, yogurt, and plenty of it.

 - Wash your food down with water at least partly, skip the caffeinated, sugared water altogether (aka soda).

 - Tea, especially the herbal variety like South African Rooibos & Honeybush, makes an excellent substitute for a milkshake.
 By the way, if you buy a box of Rooibos tea, you help Charlize Theron help her people make a better life for themselves, and set them on the road to self-sufficiency.
-Because of the favorable U.S. dollar-Krugerrand exchange rate, every box of tea you purchase prevents an Afrikaans baby from dying because of poor health care and malnutrition.
+Because of the favorable U.S. dollar-Krugerrand exchange rate, every box of tea you purchase prevents an Afrikaans baby from dying because of poor health care and malnutrition, and feeds an Afrikaans family for a month.
 See how many lives you save with just ten boxes of tea (the answer we were looking for is “Ten”).
 With Trump cutbacks, America will need the same Tea for Tots programme.

 - Alcohol means plenty of empty calories; if you really need a buzz, run up and down your stairs twenty times (for bonus points, wear ankle weights).

-- Better still, exercise at least once every day, even if it just means twirling your pencil around your fingertips, or walking back and forth in your living room.
+- Better still, exercise at least once every day, even if it just means twirling your pencil around your fingertips, or walking back and forth on your living room floor.